ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 1. Now on the right panel, you can see the key `ComDB`.
 Right-click it and click modify
 1. In value Data section select all and delete reset to zero
 1. Restart the machine if needed (to do this remotely use the command `shutdown -r -t 0`

+A similar (but I think unrelated) problem was found in June 2018 on ZOOM.
+Some ports in a MOXA were found to not communicate with a Julabo.
+According to both the lights on the MOXA and the MOXA's web interface there was data being transmitted both to and from the device.
+However, when transmitting to the device (either via hyperterm or IOC) no actual data was received.
+Restarting the MOXA had no affect.
+The problem was ultimately not resolved, the julabos were moved to different ports.